A lot of times people ask me: “Jeremy, when I use ADMX files, I find that it seems to work for a while, then just ‘stop’

 Here’s a video to show you exactly what I’m talking about:

 PS: I wrote some whitepapers which I think you’ll like too.
 I don’t want to give it all away here, but there’s some “deep, dark secrets” in there which most administrators don’t want to admit (even to themselves).
 They can be found here (https://www.policypak.com/itwhitepapers).
 Download one or all of them.

 Group Policy: ADM/X Files – why they cannot prevent user shenanigans video transcript

 Hi, everybody.
-This is Jeremy Moskowitz, former Group Policy MVP.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility.
 In this video, I want to talk to you a little bit about ADM files and how they don’t always work the way you expect.

 Let’s go ahead and talk about any old application like “WinZip,” by way of example.
 If you go to “Options/Configuration…” here and you go to “Passwords,” you might want to dictate these little checkboxes here using ADM files.